JackFeen/JackFeen.github.io/README.md

 ## Projects/Work Sample
 ### ‘Future Proof Fleet’ Big Data Case Study
-Identified 10 truck drivers in need of further training by developing a risk factor model, considering unsafe events by our fleet and external risks related to geolocational safety statistics.
+Designed a risk assessment model that identified 10 truck drivers needing further training by extracting abnormal sensor data, normalized against internal and external factors such as miles driven and geolocation safety statistics.
 Utilized Python libraries such as Pandas to prepare internal and external datasets before uploading them to Apache Hadoop to be processed in Impala and visualized in Tableau via a JDBC driver.

 <br>